Decadent and moist, these Chocolate Cupcakes are velvety smooth and so very delicious!

 Sift together sugar, flour, baking soda and salt

 Combine cocoa powder, vegetable oil and 3/4Cup (175g) water in a medium saucepan.
 Cook on medium-low heat till the butter has melted, whisking constantly.
-Take care not to get it too hot or the it will cook the eggs when added to the batter.
+Take care not to get it too hot or it will cook the eggs when added to the batter.

 Pour the cocoa-butter mixture over the dry ingredients.
 Stir to blend.